 Secondly, and most importantly, it is impossible to form an accurate opinion of a class, an instructor, or a curriculum after just one or two lessons.
 It takes time to understand, appreciate, and evaluate the quality of any language program.
 Indeed, many things go on in a class that may vary or change according to each lesson.

 The reality is that learning another language is a very long and difficult endeavor.
 To learn it effectively takes hundreds of hours of exposure and practice.
 Since opening our doors in 2010, we’ve had over 700 students sit in our classrooms, and have thousands of hours of teaching experience.
 One of the many things we’ve learned along the way is that most people don’t actually know what they need to do in order to learn another language.
 Of course, there is nothing wrong with that.
 In fact, that’s the very reason we’re here.

-If you’re interested in taking one of our classes, I encourage you to read some of our student testimonials and reviews.
+If you’re interested in taking one of our adult language classes, I encourage you to read some of our student testimonials and reviews.
 You’ll see that we work very hard to have the best classes possible.
 We take feedback from our students very seriously and are always working towards improving our classes.

 – Julieta Cordovero-Rowles